-Throughout this practicum, PSTs are expected to undertake the specific teaching tasks which are outlined below, as a minimum requirement.
-Any additional teaching opportunities are at the discretion of the Supervising Teacher and in negotiation with the Pre-Service Teacher.
+Throughout this practicum, PSTs are expected to undertake the specific teaching tasks which outlined below, are as а minimum requirement.
+Anv additional teaching opportunities are at the discretion of the Supervising Teacher and in negotiation with the Pre-Service Teacher.
 As the PST progresses through the placement, they are expected to develop and build on the expectations in outlined in prior days.

-UNIT ASSESSMENT REQUIREMENTS:
+UNIT ASSESSMENT REQUIREMENTS: REPORTING RESPONSIBILITIES OF THE SUPERVISING TEACHER: